This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pupil that is abnormally shaped or looks different from the other eye

 How is hyphema diagnosed?

-Your caregiver will ask about your symptoms and examine your eye.
+Your healthcare provider will ask about your symptoms and examine your eye.
 You may need any of the following:

 - Vision test: This test checks your vision, eye movement, and eye pressure.